Who am I

 I've spent the last few seasons helping the local mountain bike association, OMBA-AVMO, to grow membership and corporate sponsorship through social media engagement on Facebook and other ride community programming.
 Over 2 years we increased rider membership 200%, and corporate membership 300%, and increased out mailing list and Facebook Group by 400%.
 I'm still working behind the scenes with OMBA-AVMO, but now I am primarily focused on building Ride Ottawa and the local MTB teaching community.

 I love to travel to ride other places.
 Riding new places is important to me.
-In 2019, my trip plans include include Hurricane, Utah, several trips to the Quebec City networks, riding areas in Vermont including Kingdom Trails, the Adirondacks in New York state, and maybe Pisgah or Moab again to celebrate my upcoming big birthday.
-And each year I do some bikepacking in Eastern Canada around Calabogie, Algonquin Park and maybe another Charlevoix run thsi year.
-But this time all the way to the St. Lawrence River so I can see some whales.
+My annual trips usually include Hurricane, Utah, several trips to the Quebec City networks, riding areas in Vermont including Kingdom Trails, the Adirondacks in New York state, and maybe B.C., Pisgah or Moab.
+Each year we do some bikepacking in Eastern Canada around Calabogie, Algonquin Park and sometimes Charlevoix.
+COVID has changed things a bit, and last year we explored the less travelled trails close to home and just enjoyed a lot fo local riding.

 Like a lot of people trying to make an impact online, I generate content and contribute to forums where I think I can add value.
 As my friends and I shift our focus to Ride Ottawa, our content is being built for our blog and for online sharing.